React Native

 Debugging in VS code

-• With the React Native codebase open in VS Code, choose the debug tab (command + shift + d)
+from VS Code extensions marketplace.
+It’s the one from Microsoft. - With the React Native codebase open in VS Code, choose the debug tab (

-• Choose React Native from the dropdown
+file.
+Do that. - Choose React Native from the dropdown

-• From here, you can drop breakpoints in your code and step through functions while inside vs code.
+file, or you can choose some of the pre-configured debug flows from the dropdown menu next to the green arrow. - From here, you can drop breakpoints in your code and step through functions while inside vs code.

 Debugging and developing with Android Studio